cloudflare/cloudflare-docs-engine/src/content/runtime-apis/durable-objects.md

 ### `fetch()` handler method

-The `fetch()` method of a Durable Object class is called by the system when an HTTP request is sent to the Object.
+The `fetch()` method of a Durable Object namespaces is called by the system when an HTTP request is sent to the Object.
 These requests are not sent from the public Internet, but from other Workers, using a Durable Object namespace binding (see below).

 The method takes a [`Request`](/runtime-apis/request) as the parameter, and returns a [`Response`](/runtime-apis/response) (or a `Promise` for a `Response`).